guptaanu412/example-course-specs/README.md

 To help you,
 this document describes a process based on evidence-based teaching practices:

-- It lays out a structured design process that helps you figure out what to think about in what order to design courses more quickly.
+- It lays out a step-by-step progression to help you figure out what to think about in what order.
-- It provides check-in points at which you and your Curriculum Lead (CL) can re-scope or redirect effort.
+- It provides spaced check-in points so you and your Curriculum Lead (CL) can re-scope or redirect effort.
-- The end product specifies deliverables clearly enough for you to be able to finish development without major surprises.
+- The end product specifies deliverables clearly so you can finish development without major surprises.
 - Everything from Step 2 onward goes into your final course, so there is no wasted effort.
-- Getting you to work through some sample exercises early gives us a chance to make sure that we can support all of the things you will want your students to do.
+- Getting you to write sample exercises early lets DataCamp check that we can support everything you want your students to do.

+We use the design of our introduction to the Unix shell for data scientists as a running example.
-The steps are laid out in a particular order, but the process itself is iterative: you will frequently go back to revise earlier work as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.
+The steps are laid out in order of increasing detail, but the process itself is always iterative.
+You will frequently go back to revise earlier work as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.

-We use the design of our introduction to the Unix shell for data scientists as a running example;
-please use [this Markdown template](template.md) as a starting point for designing your own courses.
+Please use [this template](template.md) as a starting point for designing your own courses.
 For more information,
-please see [How to create a DataCamp course][datacamp-how] and [the teaching documentation][datacamp-teach].
+please see "[How to create a DataCamp course][datacamp-how]" and the other documentation on our website.

 ## Terminology and Structure